isc-projects/dhcp/CONTRIBUTING.md

 make
 ```

 Make sure you have ATF (Automated Test Framework) installed in your system.
+For more information
+about ATF, please refer to <dhcp source tree>/doc/devel/atf.dox.
+Note, running "make devel" in this
-To run the unit-tests,
+directory will generate the documentation.
+To run the unit-tests, simply run:
-simply run:

 ```bash
 make check